Death Chick 666 - Chapter 5 - Sometimes, the Real World Sucks

 With every turn, she also saw the others coming back together.
 Some of them were just limbs floating in pools of their own blood but slowly in the puddle of guts figures were starting to rise.

-She figured the only reason she was alive was the alpha wolf was waiting for the others to reform so they could participate in feasting on her.
+While the Alpha wolf claimed it wanted information she figured the main reason she was alive was the alpha wolf was waiting for the others to reform so they could participate in feasting on her.

 Trevor began the evening cowering under a rotting picnic table but as DC mowed down the wolves he found himself starting to enjoy the show.
 He was thinking there was no way she could lose.
 He was actually thinking of crawling out from under the table to give her a high five when the big wolf got back up and things went horribly wrong.